bocoup/web-platform-contribution-guide/src/skills.rst

 This knowledge is a key part of changing the web.
 We’re working to make this a more transparent process through this guide, but it can still be opaque at times.
 Don’t feel bad if you get stuck.
-You can start by referring to the "Finding who to talk to" section of this guide.
+You can start by referring to the :doc:`directory` section of this guide.
 If you’re still stuck, you can email simon@bocoup.com, boaz@bocoup.com, jory@bocoup.com, valerie@bocoup.com, leo@bocoup.com, rick@bocoup.com for an introduction.

 Research